Immuno 150 Review: Are 150 Ingredients Too Many?

 As shown below, the brand claims their supplement’s “high ORAC value…generates sustained energy”:

-ORAC value refers to the antioxidant capacity of foods, and while high-ORAC foods may slow aging according to the USDA, we can’t find any medical evidence that high ORAC foods create “sustained” energy levels, nor does the brand cite any.
+ORAC value refers to the antioxidant capacity of foods, and while high-ORAC foods may slow aging according to the USDA, we can’t find any clinical evidence that high ORAC foods create “sustained” energy levels, nor does the brand cite any.

 Exceptional Health Products also claims that their capsules “quickly dissolve for complete absorption”: